rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 volatile memory accesses.

-- If we go in the "maximal Rust performance" direction, then every access to shared memory must be marked volatile because the Rust compiler is allowed to optimize it out if it is not subsequently used by Rust code (or if it can transform the Rust code to eliminate that use).
+- If we go in the "maximal Rust performance" direction, then every access to shared memory in IPC must be marked volatile because the Rust compiler is allowed to optimize it out if it is not subsequently used by Rust code (or if it can transform the Rust code to eliminate that use).
 - If we go in the "maximal FFI ergonomics" direction, then volatile accesses are only needed when they are not coupled with atomics-based synchronization, as the mere presence of atomics acts as a trigger that disables the above optimizations.

+So far, the consensus has been that FFI ergonomics should be optimized in this case, in which case nothing extra needs to be done here.

 ## Safer self types
 [safer-self-types]: #safer-self-types